Dr. Hanna Sizemore

 Targets of Interest: Ceres, Mars

-Disciplines/Techniques: Climate, Mapping, Numerical modeling, Thermal modeling
+Disciplines/Techniques: Climate, Mapping, Numerical Modeling, Thermal Modeling

-Missions: Dawn, Phoenix Mars Lander
+Missions: DAWN, Phoenix Mars Lander

 Dr. Hanna Sizemore's research focuses on understanding the history and mobility of ice in regoliths.
 She studies ground ice on Mars, through numerical simulations of ice stability, numerical simulations of thin film migration, and through laboratory investigations of ices and Mars-analog soils.
 She also studies periglacial geomorphology in extraterrestrial settings.
 During the Mars Scout Mission Phoenix, she compared ice burial depth and morphology to theoretical predictions to better understand the climate history of the Martian high latitudes.
 She is currently a guest investigator on the Dawn mission to dwarf planet Ceres, involved in the global geologic mapping and analysis of periglacial features.

-Past Projects
+Active Projects

 Laboratory Characterization of the Diffusive Properties of Analog Solar System Regolith Materials